 What is the NGS Antibody Annotator?

 The NGS Antibody Annotator annotates and collapses your input data using the reference sequences in your chosen Reference Database.
-These can be germline genes, or a custom-made database of template sequence(s) - see How to make a Custom Reference Database.
+These can be germline genes, or a custom-made database of template sequence(s) - see Understanding Reference Databases.
 This pipeline is suitable for the analysis of NGS datasets, and is the default for datasets with more than 20 million sequences.

 The NGS Antibody Annotator supports annotation of most IgG-like molecules, including scFvs and Fabs across a variety of different species.
 It may also be used to annotate similar molecules, like TCRs, as long as they have FR and CDR regions in a defined variable region.
 If you are unsure whether this includes your molecule or are wondering what other solutions we have available, please contact us directly.